sxz1alpha/git-it-done/README.md

 This application is designed to search git repositories for issues that may require a developers assistance.

-As a budding developer i want to know which projects to use my skills So i built an app to find them.
+As a budding developer i want to know which projects to use my skills So i built an app to find git reposititories with issues based on what type of isses they were.

 **Link to deployed application:**